Four Bacharach & David Songs

 Four Bacharach & David Songs is an extended play (EP) of four songs written by the songwriting team of Burt Bacharach and Hal David, performed by Scottish rock band Deacon Blue.
-It was released on 7-inch vinyl, 12-inch vinyl, CD, and cassette on 13 August 1990.
+It was released on 7-inch vinyl, 12-inch vinyl, CD and cassette on 13 August 1990.

-The first track, "I'll Never Fall in Love Again", was the main radio for the EP, and received extensive radio play in the United Kingdom and peaked at No. 2 on the UK Singles Chart, becoming Deacon Blue's best-charting single in the UK.
+The first track, "I'll Never Fall in Love Again", was the main radio choice for the EP, and received extensive radio play in the United Kingdom and peaked at No. 2 on the UK Singles Chart, becoming Deacon Blue's best-charting single in the UK.
 The EP was later combined with tracks from Deacon Blue's compilation Riches and released as Riches & More in 1997.

 Track listing

 All songs were written by Burt Bacharach and Hal David.